 All newly launched VOYA Health & Beauty products are manufactured in line with the COSMOS Organic standard.

 Our products are packaged using recycled, recyclable or biodegradable materials.
 Our packaging board is a special blend of FSC certified pulps using our own harvested seaweed and even the packing chips we use are 100% biodegradable and dissolves in water.

 VOYA is proud to be a cruelty-free brand, we are totally opposed to the practice of animal testing in cosmetic research.
 We do not test any products on animals and have an agreement with our contract manufacturers that they don’t or will never be involved in animal testing of any kind.

 We believe in organic and sustainable ways of doing business.
 That is why VOYA has adopted organic and sustainable ways of creating our products.
 We harvest wild organic seaweeds by hand to ensure the delicate coast environment of the West of Ireland is not damaged.

-VOYA products contain as much organic ingredients as possible and we voluntarily submit our products to be certified by both the Soil Association COMOS and the Irish Organic Farmers and Growers Association (IOFGA).
-For a product to be labelled organic 95% of ALL ingredients must be organic.
+VOYA products contain as many organic ingredients as possible and we voluntarily submit our products to be certified by both the Soil Association COMOS and the Irish Organic Association (IOA).
+For a product to be labelled organic 95% of all ingredients must be organic.

-VOYA are committed to using only natural and non-toxic ingredients.
+VOYA is committed to using only natural and non-toxic ingredients.
 Our products contain certified organic ingredients (minimum 70%) and are made without:

 - Artificial Colours or Fragrances